SnowConvert AI - Frequently Asked Questions (FAQ)

 What is the code completeness metric?

 The Code Completeness score shows whether all necessary code components are present in your codebase.
-A score below 100 indicates that SnowConvert has detected missing object references that may be required for successful migration.
+A score below 100 indicates that SnowConvert AI has detected missing object references that may be required for successful migration.

 Release notes are available here: release-notes

-Why SnowConvert is not auto-updating?
+Why SnowConvert AI is not auto-updating?

 image